aaron-grau/curic/react/projects/widgets/README.md

     diff the DOM when one doesn't even know which list items match up with which!?"

-* Set your initial state as an empty string using `getInitialState`
+* Set your initial state as an empty string using `getInitialState`.

 * When a user types something into the input, use an event handler to update the widget's state.
 Remember, no jQuery!